Muhammadu Buhari: End of an Error

 By Mobolaji Sanusi

-What an irony!
 We have all effectively said a breathtaking bye-bye to former President Muhammadu Buhari, GCFR.
 We now have a new President and Commander-in-chief who was a senator and a two-term accomplished governor of Lagos State.
-He’s Asíwájú Bola Ahmed Akanbi Tinubu, GCFR.
+He’s Asíwájú Bola Ahmed Akan- bi Tinubu, GCFR.

 Buhari formed his cabinet, poaching Asíwájú’s foot soldiers without really seeking his inputs.
 Most of these men distanced themselves from Asíwájú’s interests and more importantly presidential ambition.
 But most of them, especially those that served in Buhari’s government are back in President Tinubu’s fold pretending to be his locker-room loyalists.
 I hope President Tinubu will not misplace their hypocrisy for loyalty.